 They had a few areas of disagreement.
 Kim wanted the right of first refusal whenever Robert was going to leave the children with a babysitter or his parents.
 Robert was not in agreement because it would involve Kim in his day to day life with a loss of privacy.
 They did not agree on being obligated to pay for college.
 They needed to have some more discussions to work out the details.

 Kim had a close relationship with her parents.
-Although they knew nothing about divorce law they worried that Kim might be conceding too much.
+Although they knew nothing about divorce law, they worried that Kim might be conceding too much.
 They didn’t know what but were influenced by the fear that often surrounds divorce discussions.
-They urged Kim to get a lawyer to represent her, so she wasn’t disadvantaged.
-On e of their friends had recently had a rancorous divorce and they encouraged Kim to consult with this lawyer.
-Kim went to the lawyer who listened to Kim’s description of the state of the divorced and suggested that he prepare a proposal that incorporated Kim’s preferences on the minor issues remaining.
+They urged Kim to get a lawyer to represent her, so she wouldn’t be disadvantaged.
+One of their friends had recently had a rancorous divorce and they encouraged Kim to consult with this lawyer.
+Kim went to the lawyer who listened to Kim’s description of the state of the divorce and suggested that he prepare a proposal that incorporated Kim’s preferences on the minor issues remaining.
 He asked for a $3000 retainer which was non-refundable and instructed Kim to have no more discussions with Robert until the proposal was complete.

 It took the lawyer four weeks to complete the proposed settlement agreement.
 It was sixteen pages long eighty percent of which was standard “boilerplate” verbiage that most final agreements contain.
 The parts that actually addressed the Child related issues were two paragraphs.
-The fee for preparing the agreement was $1300.
-When Robert, already frustrated by the delay and Kim’s refusal to discuss the issues until her lawyer finished the proposal was stunned when he received the proposal.
+The fee for preparing the agreement was $1300. received the proposal, he was already frustrated by the delay and Kim’s refusal to discuss the issues until her lawyer finished the proposal, and he was stunned.
 He had long thought that they could work out their differences without incurring legal fees.
 But now his anxiety was triggered by the complex language in the proposal.
-Although he understood Kim’s position on the children he was unsure of the meaning of all the other verbiage.
+Although he understood Kim’s position on the children, he was unsure of the meaning of all the other verbiage.
 To “protect” himself he felt he now had to hire a lawyer.
 The lawyer he consulted did not like the other lawyer and told Robert his wife’s lawyer was not to be trusted.
 He suggested that he draft a counter proposal.
-He asked for a $2500 retainer and used a $1000 of it to draft a counter proposal including all the standard boiler plate.
+He asked for a $2500 retainer and used $1000 of it to draft a counter proposal including all the standard boiler plates.
 The couple had now laid out $5500 they could not afford to pay for two lengthy documents they didn’t need.